Donald Wexler: Donald A. Wexler Associates (1963–2000)

+Wexler's practice was intentionally small and regionally focused.
+His firm merged with WWCOT in 2000, which was later acquired by DLR Group.

+Architectural style and philosophy

+Wexler's work emphasized light-gauge steel construction, flat roofs, deep overhangs, and expansive glass walls, embodying the principles of Mid-Century Modernism.
+His designs sought to integrate architecture with the desert environment, providing climate-resilient structures that facilitated indoor-outdoor living.

+Publications and legacy

 A one time resident of Palm Springs, Wexler had a Golden Palm Star on the Palm Springs Walk of Stars dedicated to him in 2008.
-Archives of his work are kept at the Cal Poly Pomona College of Environmental Design.
+Wexler's architectural legacy is preserved in his archives housed at the Cal Poly Pomona College of Environmental Design.
 In 2011, the Palm Springs Art Museum organized the exhibition "Steel and Shade: The Architecture of Donald Wexler".

+He was the subject of the 2009 documentary Journeyman Architect: The Life and Work of Donald Wexler.